th3chainrule/Dat6-students/nguyen/project_writeup.md

 ### Historic Metrorail ridership data
 WMATA provides [historic ridership data](http://www.wmata.com/pdfs/planning/Historical%20Rail%20Ridership%20By%20Station.pdf) on their website by station and year from 1977 to 2011.
 It is unfortunately provided in PDF format.

-Code for DC also has [historic ridership data](http://www.opendatadc.org/dataset/wmata-metrorail-ridership-by-date) for every day in the last 10 years.
+But luckily, Code for DC also has [historic ridership data](http://www.opendatadc.org/dataset/wmata-metrorail-ridership-by-date) for every day in the last 10 years.
 It is in a much more palatable csv form.
 The data is clean and simple.
 It only has two columns: One for the date and the other is number of riders.
 It appears that the number of riders have been rounded off to the near hundred thousand.

 ### Data for factors affecting ridership
 * Fare prices: You can get this data from the WMATA website